veerathp/sagemaker-workshop-labs/README.md

 - Open and run the Notebook Instances in Amazon SageMaker Studio located in **/01-01-DeepAR/deepar_chicago_traffic_violations.ipynb**

 #### Lab 2: Hyper Parameter Optimization
 Hyper Parameter Optimization using Amazon SageMaker.
-The first lab will take about 20-30mins to run, once completed move to the notebook below to analyzing the training jobs.
+The first lab will take about 20-30mins to run, once completed move to the second notebook to analyzing the training jobs.

 - Open and run the Notebook Instances in Amazon SageMaker Studio located in **/02-sagemaker-hpo-xgboost/hpo_xgboost_direct_marketing_sagemaker_python_sdk.ipynb**